-Seeing “you’re preapproved” for a credit card in the mail can be exciting – especially if you have bad credit.
-But what does a preapproval mail offer actually mean?
-Let’s dive into credit card mail offers, the language they use, and how credit card issuers offer preapprovals.
+Seeing “you’re pre-approved” for a credit card in the mail can be exciting – especially if you have less-than-perfect credit.
+But what does a pre-approval mail offer actually mean?
+Let’s dive into credit card mail offers, their language, and how credit card issuers offer pre-approvals.

 What Does A Credit Card Mail Offer Mean?

-- Invitation to Apply: An invitation to apply is the most basic mail offer from a bank.
-Banks and lenders issue these offers based on various broad demographics information, such as your location, housing status, or income.
+- Invitation to Apply: An invitation to apply is a bank’s basic mail offer.
+Banks and lenders issue these offers based on broad demographic information, such as your location, housing status, or income.
 Invitations to apply are essentially advertisements from banks, and as such, the approval rate for these mail offers is significantly lower than others.

-- Preapproved: Receiving a preapproval mail offer from a bank or credit card issuer is the closest thing to guaranteed approval.
-A preapproval letter means the bank has conducted a basic review of a person’s credit report, and the information they have means the letter recipient makes a good match for one of their credit cards.
-Getting a preapproval implies the person has approximately a 90% chance of success when applying.
+- Pre-approved: Receiving a pre-approval mail offer from a bank or credit card issuer is the closest thing to guaranteed approval.
+A pre-approval letter means the bank has conducted a basic review of a person’s credit report and the information they have means the letter recipient makes a good match for one of their credit cards.

 How Do Banks Get Your Credit Report Info?